Introduction

 # Replicate with additional options

-sling run --src-conn MYSQL --src-object orders \
+sling run --src-conn MYSQL --src-stream orders \

 --tgt-conn SNOWFLAKE --tgt-object raw_data.orders \